MicrosoftDocs/learn/learn-pr/aspnetcore/aspnet-core-signalr-polling-fix/includes/3-refactor-to-signalr.md

 :::code source="../code/BlazingPizza.Server/Hubs/OrderStatusHub.cs":::

 The preceding hub implementation exposes two methods that are invokable from clients.
 A client calls `StartTrackingOrder` given an `order` instance, and the client's unique connection will be added to a group where notifications will be sent.
-Likewise, it calls `StopTrackingOrder` to leave the group and no longer receive notifications.
+Likewise, a call to `StopTrackingOrder` will have the connection leave the group and no longer receive notifications.

 ### SignalR server configuration